The Amazing Benefits of Thyme Tea

-From now on, you’ll no longer only use this spice to add flavor and delicious smells to your food, but will also want to give it a try in a hot drink.
+From now on, you’ll no longer only use this spice to add flavor and delicious smells to your foods, but you’ll also want to give it a try in a hot drink.
+Thanks to its content of thymol and other bioactive compounds, thyme has interesting health benefits.

-If you have aphtha or mouth ulcers, you can drink hot or cold thyme tea to reduce inflammation and disinfect the area.
+- If you have a mouth ulcer, you can drink hot or cold thyme tea to reduce inflammation and disinfect the area.

-In addition, since this is a strong antiseptic thanks to Thymol, you can use this tea to cure wounds, eye infections, and cuts in the skin.
+- In addition, since this is a strong antiseptic thanks to the thymol it contains, you can use this tea to cure wounds, eye infections, and cuts in the skin.

-When you have a cold with a cough or an other sickness that affects the respiratory system (above all the typical winter illnesses brought on by bacteria or virus), you can trust the power of thyme tea.
+- When you have a cold with a cough or another sickness that affects the respiratory system (above all, the typical winter illnesses brought on by bacteria or viruses), you can trust the power of thyme tea.
+It may help treat the symptoms of bronchitis and asthma, although it doesn’t replace medical treatment.

 Thanks to the amount of antioxidants that thyme tea contains and its large contribution of flavonoids, you can maintain healthy cell function and prevent premature aging in cells and organs.

-The typical symptoms of the days leading up to menstruation can be reduced with thyme tea.
-During your period, it can also alleviate cramps and help fight vaginal infections if applied externally.
+As we mentioned above, there’s evidence of the antispasmodic properties of thyme.
+Thus, the typical symptoms of the days leading up to menstruation can be reduced with thyme tea.
+During your period, it can also relieve cramps and other discomforts.

-When you consume it, feelings of well-being and comfort balance brain activity.
+According to scientific evidence, when you consume it, feelings of well-being and comfort balance brain activity.
 It also increases your energy levels and relieves anxiety.
-This is even more reason to enjoy this herb after a long, exhausting day.
+This is another reason to enjoy this herb after a long, exhausting day.

 Visit this article: How to Improve Your Mood with Natural Remedies